XinliYu/ML-AI-From-Theory-To-Industry/docs/_sources/evaluation/ranking_evaluation.rst.txt

 .. math::
    \text{FRP} = \frac{1}{|Q|} \sum_{q \in Q} \min_{r \in R_q} \text{rank}(r)

-Compared to :refconcept:`Mean Reciprocal Rank (MRR)`, both :ul:`MR and FRP offer the benefit of being straightforward and immediately interpretable`, making them easier to understand for stakeholders without technical backgrounds.
+Compared to :refconcept:`Mean Reciprocal Rank (MRR)` and `Mean Expected Reciprocal Rank (MERR)`, both :ul:`MR and FRP offer the benefit of being straightforward and immediately interpretable`, making them easier to understand for stakeholders without technical backgrounds.
 However, MR and FRP can be heavily skewed by a few queries where relevant items appear very late in the ranking.
 A simple technique to address this limitation is to calculate **MR@k** and **FRP@k**, which only consider items within the top-k positions.
 For FRP@k specifically, a fixed constant "rank" value (e.g., k+1) can be assigned if no relevant item appears in the top-k results, creating a bounded metric while maintaining interpretability.

 Summary